Cognigy/Documentation/docs/en/docs/ai/resources/agents/agents.md

 <img src="{{config.site_url}}ai/resources/images/agent_wizard_skills.png" width="100%" style="margin-bottom: 5px">

-- Click "Go to Agent" to view the created Virtual Agent.
+- Click **Go to Agent** to view the created Virtual Agent.

 <img src="{{config.site_url}}ai/resources/images/agent_wizard_go_to_agent.png" width="100%" style="margin-bottom: 5px">

 ###3.
 Setup Project Live Agent Inbox
 [![Version badge](https://img.shields.io/badge/Added in-v4.30.0-blue.svg)]({{config.site_url}})

-The Live Agent section in the "Create Agent" wizard will only be visible if the Live Agent is configured at an infrastructure level (which means the FEATURE_USE_COGNIGY_LIVE_AGENT environment variable should be enabled for your environment).
+The Live Agent section in the **Create Agent** wizard will only be visible if the Live Agent is configured at an infrastructure level (which means the FEATURE_USE_COGNIGY_LIVE_AGENT environment variable should be enabled for your environment).

-- If you are an admin user and if no Live Agent Account is configured for your Organisation, then you will see an option in the "Create Agent" wizard to setup a Live Agent Account for your Organisation.
+- If you are an admin user and if no Live Agent Account is configured for your Organisation, then you will see an option in the **Create Agent** wizard to setup a Live Agent Account for your Organisation.
 Once the Live Agent Account is created, then you will be able to setup a [Live Agent Inbox]({{config.site_url}}live-agent/inboxes) for the Project by turning the toggle ON.

 <img src="{{config.site_url}}ai/resources/images/agent_wizard_setup_liveagent_account.png" width="100%" style="margin-bottom: 5px">